 Bryn Mawr Rehab - This is Mike

 How you live tomorrow depends on where you rehab following a concussion today.

-As one of the first acute rehabilitation hospitals in the country to provide treatment for brain injury, Bryn Mawr Rehab Hospital has been recognized as a leader in the field of concussion treatment, including sports concussion treatment and recovery, for more than 17 years.
-Our concussion specialist team includes:
+As one of the first acute rehabilitation hospitals in the country to provide treatment for brain injury, Bryn Mawr Rehab has been recognized as a leader in the field of rehab for concussion treatment, including sports concussion treatment and recovery, for more than 17 years.
+Our team of concussion specialists include:

 - Nurse practitioners

 - Cognitive and speech therapists

 - Occupational therapists

 Our program is fully accredited by the Joint Commission and by the Commission on Accreditation of Rehabilitation Facilities.
 Our physicians treat patients 13 years and older and our therapists work with patients eight years and older.

 Many clients have goals of returning to meaningful, productive and healthy lives.
 Each client sets goals to achieve in the program.
 80 percent of our clients met the goal of returning to productive activity by discharge.

 This group is open to concussion therapy patients in the Neurological Rehabilitation Program.
 The group concentrates on enhancing concussion recovery through psychoeducation, symptom management and coping strategies.
 A clinical psychologist guides every meeting.